ErrDmitry404/AlgoSecondLab/README.md

 # AlgoSecondLab
 Instruction:
 To run whole code and algorythm, you need to run it directly from Main, otherwise it will not work properly.
-In class Main yo will see:
+In class Main you will see:

 public static void main(String[] args) {
         int[] array = {1,2,8,4,9}; // array option